mpv-player/mpv/DOCS/man/options.rst

     This option might be silently removed in the future.

 ``--gpu-shader-cache``
-    Store and load compiled GLSL shaders in the cache directory.
+    Store and load compiled GLSL shaders in the cache directory (Default: ``yes``).
     Normally, shader compilation is very fast, so this is not usually needed.
     It mostly matters for GPU APIs that require internally recompiling shaders to other languages, for example anything based on ANGLE or Vulkan.
 Enabling this can improve startup performance on these platforms.

     NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.